Fluigent/fgt-SDK/README.md

 The public API of the native libraries is documented in the header file **fgt_SDK.h**.

-Wrappers and examples are also documented, depending on the environement.
+Wrappers and examples are also documented, depending on the environment.

 # Support
 You can use this GitHub repository to find the source code, report issues, and contribute.